developerRio/CustomSnackBarDemo/README.md

 # CustomSnackBarDemo
 This sample app shows a custom snackbar.

-Screenshot is attached to the repo.
+Screenshot is attached to the repository.